mikeraab/docker001/Participant-Guide.md

 > *Makes you wonder about how many apps that you are using on a day to day basis, may indeed be running in a Docker container?*

 Now, look at the name that Docker has assigned the Helloworld container that is running.

-List all running containers.
+List all running containers:

 ```
 $ docker ps